-BoxCast gives you the ability to have automated captions appear on your live broadcast giving your viewers the opportunity to use watch with captions both during the live broadcast and once it is archived.
+BoxCast gives you the ability to have automated captions appear on your live broadcast.
+This gives your viewers the opportunity to watch with captions both during the live broadcast and once it's archived.

 Schedule a broadcast and fill out all the information as you normally would.